This organization shall be known as the SuffolkCounty Court Employees Association, Inc. (hereinafter the “SCCEA” or“Association”).

 - Section 4.
 Any Member who resigns or is expelled from the Association shall forfeit all claims upon the Association.

 - Section 5.
 Members shall notify the Association of any change of mailing address, e-mail address, or phone number.
-Any Member failing to do so shall have no redress or claims on the Association for any consequences arising there from.
+It is also incumbent upon the Member to notify the Association of any changes in marital status including divorce and/or name change, and changes in children or number of dependents.
+Members shall also notify the Association of any change in job location or position changes of any kind.
+Any Member failing to do so shall have no redress or claims on the Association for any consequences a rising there from.

 - Section 6.
 Any Member failing to be current in paying dues or assessments for a period of six pay periods shall be in default.
 If a Member fails to correct such default within ten workdays after being so notified, the Member shall lose all privileges in the Association.
 Re-entry into this Association may be withheld for a period to be determined by the Board of Delegates together with a fine and/or such other punishment as the Board deems appropriate.

 - Section 7.
 There shall be no discrimination against any Member or applicant for Membership by reason of race, color, creed, disability, marital status, Veteran Status, national origin, religion, sex, age, ancestry, sexual orientation, or political affiliation.

 - Section 8.
 The Executive Board, upon any person it deems appropriate, may confer honorary Membership.
 Retired Members automatically qualify as honorary Members and may attend and address meetings upon invitation of the President, but shall not be entitled to any other rights or privileges of the Association.

 - Section 1.
 The bi-weekly dues of the Association shall be Fifteen (15) Dollars per Member.